hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/JupyterLab.md

      or http://127.0.0.1:15051/?token=69ba5d24acab5915f2520c008a57df51f3cc38b7050ea073
 ```

-The last line needs to be copied in your local browser.
+The last line (with the 127.0.0.0 adress and the token) needs to be copied in your local browser (see below).

+### JupyterLab with multiple CPU cores
 More resources can be requested, e.g. by using:

 ```